rgadon107/Zapier/wiki.md

   - change the conditions of the filter, or
   - filter on a different column.

-- **NOTE:** Filter settings only apply **to the current table**.
-Filter settings chosen in the first table will not apply to a differently named table.
+- **NOTE:** Filter settings only apply **to the current table view**.
+If you refresh your browser, the filter _will not persist_.
+You will have to reset it again.
+Likewise, if you open a different Zapier Table, the filter set in the first table will not persist and display in the new table.

 ### Save a Filter by Name / Save a Custom View

 Like hidden fields, filters can also be saved by name.
 The following steps show how to name and save a filter for later use.

 ![Save_a_table_filter_as_a_custom_view](/images/Save_a_table_filter_as_a_custom_view.png)

+The value of _saving a filter by name_ is that once saved, it can be reopened in one of two ways:
+1. **From within the Zapier Table:** Find the 'Main Table' down-down menu located in the top-left corner of the table.
+Hover your cursor over the label and click to open it.
+Select any saved view file from within the drop-down menu.
+2. **From the Zapier Tables landing page:** The names of saved filters are also listed on the 'Tables' landing page along with the names of the Zapier Tables available for view.

 ### Count Table Rows ( Records )